 Spear Grass is only palatable early in the summer, after which it becomes hard and less acceptable for grazing.
-The awns often penetrate the woolly coats of sheep and decreases the quality of the wool.
+The awns often penetrate the woolly coats of sheep and decrease the quality of the wool.

 Description